LostByteSoft/Debian-10/README.md

 	-remove zzz spelldictionnary.sh
 		A new file to remove spell dictionnary (beta)

+ZZZ files work but cause a lot of errors.

 --------------------------------------------------------------------

 # Files: /subfolder/Debian_12.X

+I DO NOT SUGGEST THAT YOU USE FILES NAMED ZZZ

 remove ALL deb 12.X excep zzz.sh